kbongco/NookDepot/README.md

 island and able to just fish, catch bugs to pay off their home sounds like the dream.
 With this release of Animal Crossing, there was an addition of Hemispheres which meant depending on which Hemisphere you are on the animals and materials varied.
 Take for example right now its Fall here, but if your island is in the Southern Hemisphere, it's Spring there which means variety.
 Thanks to this, various websites have popped up to help avid-fans get their wish-list furniture and other materials.
 Unlike other sites, NookDepot focuses more on the DIY Materials, Plants, and Tools.
 Users will be able to setup a "shop" of materials they want and trade with other Users of the platform.

 **Credits where credit is Due**
 I used the following sites for the dataset/json file and cleaned up the data I used for this project: https://github.com/Norviah/animal-crossing https://docs.google.com/spreadsheets/d/1i1nFE0GUCHQS0eWjPuUmYbdtEbeF0Pb-/edit#gid=163065426

+Also thank you to my friends who provided me with some assets I can use as well! :)